 MA TESOL - Culminating Experience

 The final step in completing the MA TESOL degree is to do a Culminating Experience.
-There are three options: a thesis, a project or comprehensive exams.
+There are three options: a thesis, a project or comprehensive exams, all requiring six units of credit.
 Planning for the Culminating Experience is part of Ling 560: Research Design and 561: Research Methods.